adaltas/node-nikita/packages/engine/src/registry.coffee.md

       obj.registered = (name, options = {}) ->
-        name = [name] if typeof name is 'string' return true if parent and parent.registered name cnames = store
+        name = [name] if typeof name is 'string' return true if options.parent and parent and parent.registered name cnames = store
         for n, i in name
           return false if not cnames[n]? or not cnames.propertyIsEnumerable(n) return true if options.partial and cnames[n] and i is name.length - 1
           return true if cnames[n][''] and i is name.length - 1
           cnames = cnames[n]
-        return false
+        false

 ## Unregister